 Ms. Teibel was also selected as one of the law school recipients of the Law360 Distinguished Legal Writing Award for the 2020 Burton Awards.
 The Burton Awards—founded by William C. Burton, Esq., funded by the Burton Foundation, held in association with the Library of Congress, and sponsored by Law360 and the American Bar Association—were established in 1999 to honor the finest accomplishments in law across the nation, including writing, reform, public service and interest, regulatory innovation, and lifetime achievements in the profession.
 The Distinguished Legal Writing Award is conferred upon law school writers whose legal articles demonstrate creativity, clarity, and a true understanding and mastery of the law and each law school in the country may nominate only one student article for this honor.
 Ms. Teibel’s publication “Waste Size: The Skinny on the Environmental Costs of the Fashion Industry” was nominated by William & Mary Law School and after careful review by the esteemed members of the Academic Board, Ms. Teibel’s legal note was selected as one of the fifteen winners of this Burton Award.

-Ms. Teibel is admitted to practice in the State of New York, the United States District Court for the Western District of New York, and the United States Bankruptcy Court for the Western District of New York, and the United States Court of Appeals for the Second Circuit.
+Ms. Teibel is admitted to practice in the State of New York, the United States District Court for the Western District of New York, the United States Bankruptcy Court for the Western District of New York, and the United States Court of Appeals for the Second Circuit.
 She is a member of the New York State Bar Association, the Bar Association of Erie County, and the Western New York Chapter of the Women’s Bar Association.

 Powered By WordPress Support